-- Press releases. - News: in this section, 1 to 2 blog posts per month are published.
+- Press releases: with articles reporting on major events of the project (e.g. kick-off, final conference). - News: in this section, 1 to 2 blog posts per month are published.
 Each partner has been asked to provide at least one blog post during the project.
-A specific topic has been suggested to each partner but all consortium members have the opportunity to decide upon and change the topic of their blog post to suit their communication purposes in the project.
-Articles published in the UIC e-newsletter are also included. - Events: internal and external events to the project that are most relevant to SAFETY4RAILS, including the project workshops. - Twitter feed and posts of SAFETY4RAILS' account @Safety4R.
+A specific topic has been suggested to each partner, but all consortium members have the opportunity to decide upon and change the topic of their blog posts to suit their communication purposes in the project.
+Articles published in the UIC e-newsletter are also included. - Events: internal and external events to the project that are most relevant to SAFETY4RAILS, including the project workshops.

+Twitter feed and posts of SAFETY4RAILS' account @Safety4R.